kkota1/collatz-optimization/README.md

 `exclusion-finder.js` is used to find additional patterns in bulk and save them to `exclusion-tier.txt`.

-These exclusion tiers are copy-pasted into `inclusion-array.js` and processed to generate an inclusion array (stored in inclusions.txt).
+These exclusion tiers are copy-pasted into `sets.js` and `inclusion-array.js` and processed to generate an inclusion array (stored in inclusions.txt).

 Then, `opt.js` reads inclusions.txt for the test loop.